 Ten-ten-ten fertilizer is less expensive than five-ten-five, but the difference between these two is not as stark as some may think.
 The 5-10-10 fertilizer has a much lower NPK content (nitrogen phosphorus potassium), which promotes flower and bud development and reduces the risk of root and leaf burn.
 It also contains extra potassium and phosphorus for flowering ornamentals and fruiting shrubs and vegetables.

 Ten-ten-ten fertilizer is applied at a rate of 10 pounds per thousand square feet and is perfect for heavy feeders in your garden.
-To ensure an even distribution, apply it in backwards motion, spreading the fertilizer evenly.
+To ensure an even distribution, apply it in a backward motion, spreading the fertilizer evenly.
 For best results, use a fertilizer spreader or broadcast applicator.
 These will drop a fine layer of fertilizer evenly across your lawn and garden.
 You can also apply 10-10-10 fertilizer to your lawn with a broadcast applicator.
 For large yards and even surfaces, use the broadcast applicator to spread the fertilizer evenly, but be sure to follow the directions on the bag!

 Ten-ten-ten fertilizer is cheaper than five-ten-five because it contains more nutrients than five-ten-five.
 Generally, a complete fertilizer is better for most gardeners because it has twice the amount of phosphorus and potassium.
 It is also easier to find.
 It is recommended to buy a 10-10-10 fertilizer when you can find it at a local home center.